Rajneesh04/Verilog_DotMatrix/README.md

-# Verilog_DotMatrix
-WARNING: Watch in raw mode
+**Verilog_DotMatrix**
 Dependencies: Verilog, Xillinx(or any other simulator)

-This is a verolog based implementation of a general purpose controller which can be used to navigate in four different direction
+This is a verilog based implementation of a general purpose controller which can be used to navigate in four different direction.

 INPUT | Direction